PrismarineJS/mineflayer/docs/api.md

 This function returns a `Promise`, with `void` as its argument upon completion.

 The only valid mode option at the moment is 0.
-Shift clicking or mouse draging is not implemented.
+Shift clicking or mouse dragging is not implemented.

 Click on the current window.
-See details at https://wiki.vg/Protocol#Click_Window
+See details at https://wiki.vg/Protocol#Click_Container

 Prefer using bot.simpleClick.*